camp0/aiengine/README.md

 ---------------------------------------

 AIEngine have a python module in order to be more flexible in terms of integration with other systems and functionalities.
-The main objects that the python module provide are the followin.
-Check the wiki pages in order to have more examples.
+The main objects that the python module provide are the following ones.

+	DNSDomain
+	DomainName
+	   |---> getExpression
+	   |---> getMatchs
+	   |---> getName
+	   |---> setCallback
+	DomainNameManager
+	   |---> addDomainName
 	Flow
+	   |---> getDNSDomain
 	   |---> getDestinationAddress
 	   |---> getDestinationPort
 	   |---> getFrequencies